Buy Nothing. Give Freely. Share Creatively.

-The Buy Nothing Project website, and our nearly 30,000 “likes” on our Facebook Page, along with the person-to-person communities we have in 1300 Facebook groups means we have enough sway to bring about significant social change.
+The Buy Nothing Project website, and our nearly 45,000 followers on our Facebook Page, along with the person-to-person communities we have in nearly 1900 Facebook groups means we have enough sway to bring about significant social change.

 We are a completely grass-roots volunteer-driven project with no funding to run this movement.
 Our reach relies entirely on the goodwill and generosity of our members, their time, their expertise, and talents.
 Our volunteers include Local Admins, our Development Team, Regional Admins, and our Global Admin team, totaling nearly 3000 volunteers around the world.
 We thank all of you for making this collaborative project what it is.